ming-00/elonpet/docs/source/usage.rst

 Read below to get a full understanding of this extension.
 Not convinced?
 Watch our extension spotlight on `Visual Studio Code <https://www.youtube.com/watch?v=aE6Ifj_KstI>`_.

-Start pet coding session to show your pet
+Start ElonPet session to show your pet
 -----------------------------------------

 Open the command palette with `Ctrl+Shift+P` on Windows/Linux or `Cmd(⌘)+Shift+P` on MacOS.

-Run the "Start pet coding session" command (`vscode-pets.start`)
+Run the "Start ElonPet session" command (`vscode-pets.start`)

 Once you have the pet panel open, you can: